nsw42/piju-docs/README.md

 ## About this project

 This is a Raspberry Pi powered jukebox.
 Background: I had a mini hifi system, with speakers, etc, in the kitchen.
 In principle, I wanted to switch our old CD collection to digital, but having tried several systems, I'd not found a UI I liked.
-So, the idea is to use a Raspberry Pi plugged into aux in of existing hifi, with an iPad to control it, and a 7" touchscreen display to the Pi for simple controls too.
+So, the idea is to use a Raspberry Pi plugged into an existing hifi, with an iPad to control it, and a 7" touchscreen display to the Pi for simple controls too.

 I'd previously used <https://mopidy.com> but found that the API didn't really suit my project's needs.
 After adding more and more bespoke extensions, I